West Side Yard: Air rights

 There has been a long series of proposals to develop the rail yard air rights, including for a major expansion of Midtown Manhattan by William Zeckendorf in the 1950s and for a housing development considered by U.S. Steel in the 1960s.
 The West Side Yard was designed with space left between the tracks for columns to support development in air rights above the tracks.
 Madison Square Garden considered a possible move to the site in the mid-1980s.
 In the 1990s the air rights were considered as a possible location for a New York Yankees stadium.
 The rail yard air rights were proposed by the New York City bid for the 2012 Summer Olympics as the location for the media center, Olympic plaza, and Olympic Stadium, to be occupied afterward by the New York Jets.

 The eastern portion of the West Side Yard (east of 11th Avenue) was rezoned for residential and commercial use in January 2005 as part of the Hudson Yards Redevelopment Project.
 Following the defeat of the proposal to construct the West Side Stadium, the western portion of the rail yard was rezoned to accommodate residential and commercial development in December 2009.
-Construction started in December 2012.
+Construction of the first tower on the eastern portion of the rail yard, the 52-story 10 Hudson Yards, started in December 2012.
 To support massive towers and other elements, a platform was built above the rail yard.

 Tunnel box

 The Gateway Project is a proposal to build a high-speed rail corridor to alleviate the bottleneck along the Northeast Corridor between Newark, New Jersey, and New York City.
 To avoid a potential conflict between the Gateway Project and the Hudson Yards project, which broke ground in late 2012, Amtrak officials said in February 2013 that a right-of-way would be preserved through the Hudson Yards project by construction of a tunnel underneath, to be financed by $120 million to $150 million in federal funds.
-In June 2013 the US Department of Transportation announced that $183 million had been dedicated to the "tunnel box" as part of Hurricane Sandy recovery funding.
+In June 2013, the US Department of Transportation announced that $183 million had been dedicated to the "tunnel box" as part of Hurricane Sandy recovery funding.

 The underground concrete casing is 800 ft long, 50 ft wide, and approximately 35 ft tall.
 Amtrak awarded Tutor Perini a $133 million contract to build a section of box tunnel.
 Construction started in December 2014 and was nearing completion as of July 2017, though funding disputes stalled the tunnel box's completion.
 The tunnel box was substantially complete by November 2017.
 The following phase would extend the casing between 11th and 12th Avenue as the development of Hudson Yards continues westward.

 Amtrak, NJ Transit, and the MTA have applied to the Federal Transit Administration for a $65 million matching grant for another 105 ft long structure to preserve the right-of-way at 11th Avenue in Manhattan under a viaduct that was rehabilitated in 2009–2011.